florea1337/dpgSound/README.md

-simple sound player for dearpygui as known dpg
+Simple audio player for dearpygui known as dpg